sehmaschine/django-grappelli/docs/troubleshooting.rst

 First, please check if the problem is caused by your setup.

 * Read :ref:`quickstart` and :ref:`customization`.
-* Check if the static/media-files are served correctly.
+* Check if the static/media files are served correctly.
 * Make sure you have removed all customized admin templates from all locations in TEMPLATE_DIRS paths or check that these templates are compatible with Grappelli.

 Check issues